 The King is obviously correlated with the Sun.
 When the King is besieged and

 captured (checkmate) the game is over.

 The Queen is correlated with the Moon in astrology.
 The Moon moves quickest of all planets, so does the Queen on the chessboard.
 In horary and electional (traditional astrology) the Moon is the most important planet to be considered.
 So is the Queen in Chess.

 The Pawns are like children, which are traditionally ruled by the Moon.
 When they grow old, that is, when they reach the other end of the chessboard, they become Queens.
 Therefore the Pawns are also correlated with Moon.

-also called Horses, and they move atypically by jumping over other pieces, much like flying.
+The Knights are also called Horses, and they move atypically by jumping over other pieces, much like flying.
 Therefore, the Knights may be associated with Mercury, the Roman name of Hermes, the messenger god, with winged sandals.

 The astrological development of the game of Chess